Skjoldrun/Skjoldrun.github.io/docs/DevOps/win-service-deployment.md

 ## Install Service

 This script has multiple variables set from the pipeline variables.
-These contain the common strings and values for insallting a service with a given service user, its credentials, naming and description as well as a start mode and recovery handling on failure.
+These contain the common strings and values for installing a service with a given service user, its credentials, naming and description as well as a start mode and recovery handling on failure.
 The task uses the sc.exe to install the service remotely.
 This tool has a special way to get its parameters.
 You have to write them `<paramName>= <value>` and the passwort of the service user has to be set directly.
 The pipeline passwort variable is a secret and has to be mapped to a local decrypted string here.
 This can be done with defining a mapping variable for this task:

 [![deploy files](/assets/images/articles/DevOps/DevOps_win_service_pwmap.png)](/assets/images/articles/DevOps/DevOps_win_service_pwmap.png)

-The sc.exe creates or installs teh service, then sets its description and finnaly configures the failure recovery to restart the service.
+The sc.exe creates or installs teh service, then sets its description and finally configures the failure recovery to restart the service.

 ```shell
 $MachineName = $Env:TargetMachine